dsloyer/ez-kubeadm/README.md

       ```
       $ kubectl config use-context <context-name>
       ```
+  7. ez-kubeadm's default directory for storing kubeconfig files is $HOME/.kube/config.d.
+This can be over-ridden by using the "-o" option to makeK8s.sh.
+The directory will be created if it does not exist.
-  7. I suggest adding the node names (master, node1, etc) to your hosts file.
+  8. I suggest adding the node names (master, node1, etc) to your hosts file.

      In Windows, these changes are applied to the native Windows hosts file -- not /etc/hosts in bash.
 The native Windows hosts file can be found at C:\Windows\system32\drivers\etc\hosts.
-  8. When you are entirely finished with a cluster, the kubeconfig file will remain after its destruction; as such, you will want to delete it from the directory where these files are kept -- $HOME/.kube/config.d (default).
+  9. When you are entirely finished with a cluster, the kubeconfig file will remain after its destruction; as such, you will want to delete it from the directory where these files are kept -- $HOME/.kube/config.d (default).
 Otherwise, kubectl will continue to present the deleted cluster to you.
-  8. When the preferred host user account is created on the k8s master and nodes, the accounts password is set (needed for sudo).
+  10. When the preferred host user account is created on the k8s master and nodes, the accounts password is set (needed for sudo).
 The password is set to "qwerty0987".
-  9. By default, the master node's taint against running pods is removed.
+  11. By default, the master node's taint against running pods is removed.
-  10. I like to ssh directly into the cluster from any directory on my host.
+  12. I like to ssh directly into the cluster from any directory on my host.
 These scripts support this by pushing an SSH public key down to each node.

 ## WSL Notes (Windows 10's Linux environment):